How To Determine The ROI Of A Retail Sales Training Program

 Look at the cost of your training program for one year.

-Look at how much your sales training program would have to lift sales to breakeven.
+Look at how much your sales training program would have to grow revenue to breakeven.

 Divide your expected gross sales by your cost of training.
 The result is expressed as a percentage.

 For example, your store does $750,000 per year.
-Your 20 employees on a program like SalesRX for a year would run $6500.
+Your 20 sales reps on a program like SalesRX for a year would run $6500.
 Divide that into your total yearly sales.
 In this case, it is 9/10ths of one percent.
 A 1% increase in sales would be $7500.

 There’s no marketing program you can offer that will deliver back that kind of lift in your brick and mortar sales.